 This goes really well with lesson 2, because if you restrict yourself to hiring really motivated people, you’ll automatically grow slowly and allow all of your employees to develop the customer-centric approach your business needs to have to thrive and not just survive.

 Even when he was already a billionaire, Mark Cuban kept responding to customer complaints personally, which shows how deeply seated his motivation truly is.

 So don’t settle for average employees – hire people who are just as driven as you are!

-This is a book you can’t take too literal.
+How To Win At The Sport Of Business is a book you can’t take too literal.
 For example, it tells you to prepare for long nights and tons of overtime – but that might not be your style.
 You don’t have to follow this book to a T. We all have our own tactics.
 The real learning happens when you look at Mark Cuban’s way of thinking and how his inspiration shows in what he does.

 If a billionaire wraps up his life in a few dozen pages, it’s sure worth your attention.
 Just get this book, it’s a quick read.